VanOns/statamic-static-cache-buster/docs/functionality.md

 The basic functionality of Statamic will only invalidate the URL directly associated with whatever was changed, and any children (if applicable).
-While this works fine with simple websites, this is not sufficient when things like globals & entries are rendered in other places (such as an entry listing).
+While this works fine with simple websites, this is not sufficient when things like globals and entries are rendered in other places (such as an entry listing).

 Statamic allows you to configure rules to invalidate certain URLs when certain things are changed.